alexmorleyfinch/jsdi/docs/BASICS_OF_DI.md

 }
 ```

 This is pretty standard for JS these days, and there is nothing wrong with it.
 However, what if you wanted to change the value of `Logger` at runtime?
 Or what if you wanted 2 sets of loggers and switch between the two sets depending on some condition?
 You'd struggle...
-Yeah you could hack it in...
-You could have `logger.js` export 2 different things depending on the environment or something.
-OR, you could use DI, which gives you more flexibility.
+You could hack it in, for example you could have `logger.js` export 2 different things depending on the environment or something.
+Or you could use DI which gives you more flexibility.

 For example: